 When you want good strong roots, big blooms and fantastic fruit, applying a good high phosphorus fertilizer is going to get the job done.
-Of all the option available on the market today, none can hold a candle to bone meal.
+Of all the option available on the market today, none can hold a candle-to-bone meal.
 It’s an all-natural, sustainable source of both phosphorus and calcium, a choice that’s stood the test of time.
+It also happens to be one of my favorite low-nitrogen fertilizers I use when looking for bigger blooms.

 Bone meal fertilizers are rich in phosphorus and calcium, making them ideal for heavy bloomers and abundant production of fruit.
 They are especially useful for nightshades, like tomatoes and peppers.
 Care must be taken in their application, as too much phosphorus can cause environmental problems, and the odor of bone can attract unwanted pests.